chiefonboarding/Documentation/README.md

-Repo for ChiefOnboarding docs: [https://docs.chiefonboarding.com](https://docs.chiefonboarding.com)

-Please keep issues regarding to installing or configuring ChiefOnboarding out of this repo.
-You can use the ChiefOnboarding repo for that.
+> This is the documentation for v1.x. v2.0 documentation can be found the ChiefOnboarding repo!